This is article #34 out of 50 in The Startup Marketing Playbook.

 5. Standardize pre and post event marketing

 Each event should have a standardized, defined marketing mix.
 Before the event you should attempt to send an email blast to attendees with a special offer if they purchase at the event.
-You may follow a similar strategy for after the event.
+You may also follow a similar strategy after the event.

 Prospects that you have direct conversations with at the event should get a personal follow up from the sales rep they spoke to.
 Prospects that you missed should get a more standardized follow up email with value-added content and an offer to connect with a sales rep.